 I call these Swedish pancakes because my awesome Grandma (who passed away a few years ago) is Swedish and made thousands of these for me and that's what she called them, so that's what they'll always be to me.

-Speaking of my Grandma, she rocks.
+My Grandma rocked.
 I have numerous childhood memories of vacations at her house in Norway, MI (the UP) and to this day my favorite foods come from her recipes.
-She's giving, caring and anyone who meets her comes away with a smile because of her genuine sweetness.
+She was giving, caring and anyone who ever met her came away with a smile because of her genuine sweetness.

 2 cups milk

 Blend/mix until combined.
 Melt 1 tablespoon of butter on a medium skillet (or spray with cooking spray) and set heat to medium-high.

 Pour 1/4 cup of flour-sugar batter onto hot skillet, over the melted butter.
 Allow the pancake to cook for about a minute, or until the bottom side of the pancake begins to firm up.
 Using a spatula, flip the pancake.
 Cook for an additional minute, or to desired crispiness.

 I've found that the easiest method for keeping the pan greased is generously coating it with cooking spray between each batch.

 Make sure your pan is nice and hot before you add batter to it!
 Not doing this will result in a ball of inedible dough and wasted ingredients.

 Once you've poured the 1/4 cup of batter onto your hot pan, give the pan a gentle turn to make sure the batter is covering bottom of pan.
 You'll have a very thin layer of batter in the pan and this is exactly what you want.